 - Sourdough discard. (in the morning before I feed the starter, I discard 1 cup, this is what I use)

-- Unbleached all-purpose flour.
+all-purpose flour.
 (You may need to add more, possibly up to an extra ½ cup.
-As crazy as it is, weather affects bread making.)
+As well, weather affects bread making.)

 FREQUENTLY ASKED QUESTIONS FOR SOURDOUGH DINNER ROLLS